 This section covers the savings from retrofit (early retirement), replacement, or new installation of a full-size or half-size high efficiency electric convection oven.
 Convection ovens cook their food by forcing hot dry air over the surface of the food product.
 The rapidly moving hot air strips away the layer of cooler air next to the food and enables the food to absorb the heat energy.
-The energy and demand savings are deemed and based off energy rates of the oven, cooking efficiencies, operating hours, production capacities, and building type.
-Average energy and demand consumption has been calculated based on these default values to create a stipulated savings value.
-The energy and demand savings are determined on a per-oven basis.
+The energy and demand savings are deemed and based on oven energy rates, cooking efficiencies, operating hours, production capacities, and building type.
+Average energy and demand consumption, used to calculate the savings, are determined using these assumed default input values on a per-oven basis.

 Eligibility Criteria